HiSET Social Studies Study Guide: Introduction

 Shoring Up Your Reading Skills

-As you analyze the stimulus, look for keywords and phrases related to the question.
+As you analyze the stimulus, look for key words and phrases related to the question.
 This process should take only a few seconds but may require a little more time for longer or more challenging stimuli.

 Step #5: Choose the Answer

-Even if you successfully complete Steps #1-4, you may be left with two plausible answer choices.
+Even if you successfully complete steps 1-4, you may be left with two plausible answer choices.
 If you find yourself in that situation, make sure to choose an answer.
 Like other standardized tests, the HiSET does not penalize you for guessing.

-That said, let’s apply these steps by looking at a practice question.
+Let’s apply these steps by looking at a practice question.

 Let’s Practice!